 Step 1: Inspect Spark

-If you see blue or grey coming from your dirt bike so check properly the spark plugs and if it’s not in good condition so it’s better to replace it with the new one.
+If you see blue or grey coming from your dirt bike, check the spark plugs correctly, and if it’s not in good condition, it’s better to replace it with the new one.

-If you see smoke coming from your dirt bike and you are not aware of what causes it exactly.
+Suppose you see smoke coming from your dirt bike and are not aware of what causes it exactly.
 So it’s better not to ride the bike till it stops smoking and runs better.

-If you don’t know about the parts of the bike so it is advisable that not to repair any part of the bike yourself because a small mistake from you can create a big issue.
+If you don’t know about the bike parts, it is advisable not to repair any part of the bike yourself because a small mistake from you can create a big issue.
 Visit any professional bike repairs and let your bike fixed in the best way.